 Process

-The most complicated, and probably least useful input plugin is process
+The most complicated, and probably least useful input plugin is process.
+It

 interval.